History

 Veterinary Medicine

 The Division of Veterinary Medicine is responsible for all aspects of care, husbandry and management of the animal colonies.
 This responsibility includes the provision of clinical veterinary medical care, development and implementation of the nonhuman primate enrichment program, maintenance and development of the animal records database, research support, and collection of biological specimens.
-The Division administers the Veterinary Resources program through six individual units that work in conjunction to accomplish Division objectives.
-The units are the Office of the Associate Director for Veterinary Resources and Chair of the Division, Clinical and Research Medicine, Research Resources, Animal Resources, Environmental Enrichment, and Reproductive Biology.
-The Division consists of approximately one hundred members including nine full-time faculty, one laboratory animal medicine resident, veterinary and animal care technicians, and administrative staff.
-In addition, the Division administers a Laboratory Animal Medicine residency program for veterinarians and trains approximately five veterinary student in terns each year.
-Dr. Rudolf P. Bohm, Jr., Associate Director for Veterinary Resources at the TNPRC and Professor of Clinical Medicine at Tulane Medical School, is Chairman of the Division.
+The Division administers the Veterinary Resources program through eight individual units that work in conjunction to accomplish Division objectives.
+The units are the Office of the Associate Director for Veterinary Resources and Chair of the Division, Clinical and Research Medicine, Research Resources, Animal Resources, Environmental Enrichment, Compliance and Training, Genetics and Genome Banking Core and Biomedical Engineering.
+The Division consists of approximately 150 members including 10 full-time faculty, two laboratory animal medicine residents, veterinary and animal care technicians, and administrative staff.
+In addition, the Division administers a Laboratory Animal Medicine residency program for veterinarians and trains approximately five veterinary student interns each year.
+Dr. Rudolf P. Bohm, Jr., Associate Director for Veterinary Resources at the TNPRC and Professor of Clinical Medicine at the Tulane School of Medicine, is Chairman of the Division.
 The functions of the Division can be divided into three main areas: 1) Research, 2) Research Resources and 3) Education and Training Opportunities.

 RESEARCH PROGRAMS

 The research component of the Division encompasses collaborative and independent work in a number of areas.
-Research focuses on reproductive biology, behavioral biology, diagnostics and treatment of spontaneous disease in nonhuman primates (NHP), infectious disease, and development of new animal models and research techniques in NHP.
+Research focuses on behavioral biology, diagnosis and treatment of spontaneous disease in nonhuman primates (NHP), infectious disease, and development of new animal models and research techniques in NHP.

 Behavioral Biology